INOVA-Technology/Conquest/README.md

 achievements, and info.
 Not too many commands though, maybe just those idk
 * - add installer
 * - add an updater
+* - you can only have one of each item
-* - add merge conflictia into map.txt
+*   add merge conflictia into map.txt
 *   consistant colors
 *   add conditional spawning (like time of virtual day, etc...)
 *   make the code more MVC